Does Peer-Reviewed Research Help Predict Stock Returns?: Research vs Data Mining

-Our data mining process (Section \ref{sec:dm-data}) just searches accounting ratios for t-stats $>$ 2.0.
-But one can think of even more naive methods.
-How naive can one be and still generate research-like out-of-sample returns?
+Our data mining process (Section \ref{sec:dm-data}) searches accounting ratios for t-stats $>$ 2.0.
+This method avoids look-ahead bias and is arguably the most straightforward way to mine data.
+However, one can think of alternative data mining methods, and use these to inspect the mechanism behind Figure \ref{fig:intro}.

-To answer this question, we examine an alternative data mining method proposed in \citet{harvey2017presidential}.
+For example, one could use the data mining method proposed in \citet{harvey2017presidential}.
 Harvey asks his research assistant to ``form portfolios based on the first, second, and third letters of the ticker symbol,'' leading to 3,160 long-short portfolios.
 We interpret his instructions as follows: Generate 26 portfolios by going long all stocks with a first ticker letter of ``A,'' ``B,'' ``C,'' ..., and ``Z.'' Generate 26 portfolios by doing the same for the second ticker letter, and add a 27th portfolio for tickers that have no second ticker letter.
 Apply the same to the third ticker.
 This process results in $26 + 27 + 27 = 80$ long portfolios.
 Finally, form $\binom{80}{2} = 3,160$ long-short portfolios by selecting all distinct pairs of the 80 long portfolios.

-Figure \ref{fig:pub-vs-alt-dm} compares this ticker mining procedure to our baseline mining of accounting ratios.
-Panel (a) applies the same selection procedure as in Figure \ref{fig:intro}: we screen for t-stats $>$ 2.0 in the original sample periods.
-Post-sample, the mean returns from mining tickers (short-dash line) is approximately zero.
-Thus, mining tickers is too naive.
+The bottom panels of Figure \ref{fig:pub-vs-dm-2} compare published strategies to strategies based on ticker mining.
+Panel (c) applies the same predictability screen as in Figure \ref{fig:intro}: we screen for t-stats $>$ 2.0 in the original sample periods.
+Post-sample, the mean returns from mining tickers (short-dash line) are approximately zero.
+Thus, peer-reviewed research (solid line) is much more helpful for predicting returns than mining tickers.

-Panel (b) applies an alternative selection procedure: we screen for the top 5\% of t-stats in the original sample periods.
-Mining accounting data still leads to very similar returns as research---in fact, the returns even closer to research than those of the t-stat $>$ 2.0 screen.
-This result suggests that research does not just screen for statistical significance---it instead aims for the strongest signals available in the data.
-Mining tickers for the top 5\% of t-stats still leads to post-sample returns of around zero.
+Panel (d) applies an alternative predictability screen: we screen for the top 5\% of t-stats in the original sample periods.
+Screening accounting ratios this way still leads to very similar returns to research.
+Screening tickers this way still leads to post-sample returns of around zero.

-The bottom panels examine much more lenient statistical screens.
-Panel (c) screens for t-stats $>$ 0.5 and Panel (d) screens for the top 90\% of t-stats (enter all strategies except for the worst 10\%).
-Since we sign strategies to have positive original sample returns, these screens effectively take on only sign information (flip the long and short legs if the strategy had negative mean returns in the past).
-The result is underperformance relative to research, but the difference is moderate.
-Mining accounting data still leads to post-sample returns that are about 75\% as large as those from research.